 To achieve a narrow size distribution, extrude vesicles with a mini extruder through a membrane with a pore size of 1 micrometer [1], then dialyze the vesicles as previously described [2].

-Talent extruding vesicles.
+Talent extruding vesicles through mini extruder.

 Use 4.1.1.

-For dye encapsulation, mix approximately 40 microliters of ELP solution in 10 millimolar Tris-HCl with 1 microliter of Dextran Texas Red [1], add 10 microliters of 1-butanol [2], and extrude 5 to 10 times through a syringe equipped with a 0.25 by 25-millimeter needle [3].
+For dye encapsulation, mix approximately 40 microliters of ELP solution in 10 millimolar Tris-HCl with 1 microliter of Dextran Texas Red stock solution in DMSO [1], add 10 microliters of 1-butanol [2], and extrude 5 to 10 times through a syringe equipped with a 0.25 by 25-millimeter needle [3].

 Talent mixing dye with ELPs.